rejetto/hfs/README.md

   You can use the special value `auto` to attempt automatic detection.
 - `max_kbps` throttle output speed.
 Default is Infinity.
 - `max_kbps_per_ip` throttle output speed on a per-ip basis.
 Default is Infinity.
-- `zip-calculate-size-for-seconds` how long should we wait before the zip archive starts streaming, trying to understand its finale size.
+- `zip_calculate_size_for_seconds` how long should we wait before the zip archive starts streaming, trying to understand its finale size.
 Default is 1.
 - `open_browser_at_start` should HFS open browser on localhost on start?
 Default is true.
 - `https_port` listen on a specific port.
 Default is 443.
 - `cert` use this file for https certificate.
 Minimum to start https is to give a cert and a private_key.
 Default is none.